CloudBindle/bindle/README.md

 variable.

 The bin/launcher/launch_cluster.pl Perl script requires Perl (of course) and also a few modules.
-They should already be installed if you went through install bindle dependcies but if not, you can install these using [CPAN](http://www.cpan.org/) or via your distribution's package management system.
+They should already be installed if you went through install bindle dependencies but if not, you can install these using [CPAN](http://www.cpan.org/) or via your distribution's package management system.
 Google "cpan perl install" for more information if you're unfamiliar with installing Perl packages.
 I highly